mikearino/Ixodida/README.md

 https://capstone-2edc0.firebaseapp.com

-#### An app built in React.
-It informs users of tick locations and information about ticks.
+#### An app built in React that gives users information about ticks and their locations.

 <p align="center">
   <img src="animated.gif">